rstcheck/rstcheck/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I added **tests** for the changed code.
 - [ ] I updated the **documentation** for the changed code.
 - [ ] I ran the **full** `tox` test suite locally, so the CI pipelines should be green.
+- [ ] I added the change to the History section on the README.

 <!--
     Please add further information below that may help